isthisblocked/shoulditbeblockedinmydepartment.ca/index.md

 Send a request to your department’s IT helpdesk, and include a link to the TBS policy above.
 For collaboration tools, you can mention that you need access to collaborate with external (outside of government) partners or colleagues from other departments, or to support business continuity planning for your team.

+This [template letter](https://twitter.com/itsnuyanne/status/1239402224805195776) is a great example of how to get started.

 ### Can I use these tools with protected or sensitive information?

 Generally speaking, no. By default, you should only use these tools with Unclassified information.